paaoogh/Distributed-Computing-ENES-UNAM/README.md

 This project aims to make a distributed system that helps the understanding of the above mentioned by showing graphs and retreiving NASA open data within a period of time.

-### Technique and Methodolgy
+### Technique and Methodology
 Following the eXtreme Programming schema, the NASA EONET will be the data provider that will allow the personal computer to send the data to a server.
 The final client will be able to get the data needed in the form of diverse graphs.

 Tools needed:
     * Python programming language
-    * Python libraries: Json, requests, matplotlib, numpy, datetime
+    * Python libraries: json, requests, sys, subprocess
     * Json
-    * Lighttpd
+    * SCP protocol
     * Visual Studio Code
     * Other python libraries will be updated as the project moves forward.
+Currently looking forward for the plotting: matplotlib, mysql.connector
+    *MySQL
+    *Usage of an external server in order to process and plot the data

-Run the retreive.py program for the data fetching.
-It will be stored in a .csv file that will be processed later.
-Conection with the API is stablished within the program.
+Run the 01_retreive.py program for the data fetching.
+More requirements information and storage provided in sections below.

 ## REQUIREMENTS:
 In the aim of control the data access, NASA need to generate the proper developer credentials.
 The can be requested [here](https://api.nasa.gov).
-The limited downloading of data per hour and IP adress within different APIs is available with a demo key.
-For the moment, NASA EONET is not requiring APIs credential, but may be requested in further processes.
+The limited downloading of data per hour and IP address within different APIs is available with a demo key.
+For the moment, NASA EONET is not requiring APIs credential, but may be requested in further processes as requested from de NASA.

 ## DATA RETREIVING:
-Run the script retreive.py to get the files.
-Files are not downloaded but processed into Python dictionaries.

 The version with which we will be working is version 3, but version 2.1 is still available.

 Downloadable APIs include: Events (which is the main data for this project - GeoJson), Categories and Layers.
 A further description of the data types and the meaning of what is downloaded is depicted in this [source](https://eonet.sci.gsfc.nasa.gov/docs/v3).
 If downloaded directly into personal computer, files without any extension will be stored; in case you want to save it as .JSON, it will have to be added manually.
+Run the script 01_etreive.py to get the files.
+Files are not downloaded but processed into Python dictionaries using JSON:

+### Data description:
+Once data is downloaded, from the link: <https://eonet.sci.gsfc.nasa.gov/api/v3/events> through the *requests* (implemented with the library mentioned above), a dictionary with four keys will be stored at data, as shown in the figure bellow:

 ## CONCLUSIONS: